Centerpoint-Gaming/timenite/README.md

 Can I embed Timenite on my live-streams, videos or website?

 Feel free to, no credit required either but always appreciated.
+I've even made it easier to do so, just go to [Timenite Embed](https://timenite.com/embeds) and use the embed codes provided!